wrkzdev/turtlecoin-rpc-js/README.md

   host: '127.0.0.1', // ip address or hostname of the turtle-service host
   port: 11898, // what port is turtle-service running on
   timeout: 2000, // request timeout
+  ssl: false, // whether we need to connect using SSL/TLS
   rpcPassword: 'changeme', // must be set to the password used to run turtle-service

   // RPC API default values
-  defaultMixin: 6, // the default mixin to use for transactions
+  defaultMixin: false, // the default mixin to use for transactions, the default setting is false which means we don't have a default value
   defaultFee: 0.1, // the default transaction fee for transactions
   defaultBlockCount: 1, // the default number of blocks when blockCount is required
   decimalDivisor: 100, // Currency has many decimal places?